On the inevitability of the consistency operator: Iterating into the transfinite

 By analogy with Martin's Conjecture, we would like to show that there is a natural well-ordered hierarchy of monotonic functions and that the successor for this well-ordering is induced by $\mathsf{Con}$.
 Thus, we define the iterates of $\mathsf{Con}$ along elementary presentations of well-orderings.

-\begin{definition} By an \emph{elementary presentation} of a recursive well-ordering we mean a pair $(\mathcal{D},<)$ of elementary formulas, such that (i) the relation $<$ well-orders $\mathcal{D}$ in the standard model of arithmetic and (ii) $\mathsf{EA}$ proves that $<$ linearly orders the elements satisfying $\mathcal{D}$, and (iii) it is elementarily calculable whether an element represents zero or a successor or a limit. \end{definition}
+\begin{definition} By an \emph{elementary presentation} of a recursive well-ordering we mean a pair $(\mathcal{D},<)$ of elementary formulas, such that (i) the relation $<$ well-orders $\mathcal{D}$ in the standard model of arithmetic and (ii) $\mathsf{EA}$ proves that $<$ linearly orders the elements satisfying $\mathcal{D}$, (iii) it is elementarily calculable whether an element represents zero or a successor or a limit and (iv) the elementary formulas defining the set of limit ordinals and the successor relation provably in $\mathsf{EA}$ satisfy their corresponding first order definitions in terms of $<$. \end{definition}